 To finish off, here are some other tips to keep in mind with ventilation as well and to help ensure fire pit safety:

-- Make sure you are using a fire pit in an open space and outside with plenty of airflows.
-There are a few exceptions to this rule – such as indoor gas fire pits – but ventilation is still important.
-When setting fire pits outside, be sure the area is clear of anything that could catch fire like branches, low-hanging plants, and trees.
+- Ensure you use a fire pit in an open space and outside with plenty of airflow.
+This rule has a few exceptions – such as indoor gas fire pits – but ventilation is still important.
+When setting fire pits outside, be sure the area is clear of anything that could catch fire, like branches, low-hanging plants, and trees.

-- Always read the owner’s manual if you’re getting a pre-built fire pit.
-They’ll have fire safety tips there too but also how to use it and maintain the fire pit too.
+- Always read the owner’s manual if you get a pre-built fire pit.
+They’ll also have fire safety tips and how to use and maintain the fire pit.

 - Know the town rules around fire pits and make a point of exceeding the recommended measures taken.

-- Avoid accelerants at all costs.
-Things like gasoline, lighter fluid, alcohol or other volatile liquids will start fires and can damage your fire pit.
+- Avoid an accelerant at all costs.
+Things like gasoline, lighter fluid, alcohol, or other volatile liquids will start intense fires and can damage your fire pit.

 - Avoid using plastic or chemically treated materials in any fire pit activities.
-As I mentioned before, those chemicals will get into the smoke and will create toxic fumes into the air.
+As mentioned, those chemicals will get into the smoke and create toxic air fumes.

-- Do keep water, a fire extinguisher, and a fire blanket on you while around the fire pit.
-You’ll want to be responding quickly in the case of an emergency and don’t have a few seconds to run into the house.
+- Keep water, a fire extinguisher, and a fire blanket nearby around the fire pit.
+You’ll want to respond quickly in the case of an emergency and don’t have a few seconds to run into the house.
 A fire only needs a few moments to spread and cause damage.

 You can also check out our post on how to start a fire in a firepit safely.

-Fires need air and ventilation, so whenever you’re building a fire pit or setting one up, take time to think about how the fire will get ventilated.
+Fires need air and ventilation, so when you’re building a fire pit or setting one up, consider how the fire will get ventilated.

-While fire pits with holes are one of the easiest ways to get ventilation to your fire pit, they’re not the only way.
+While fire pits air holes are one of the easiest ways to get ventilation to your fire pit, they’re not the only way.